unoplatform/uno.extensions/doc/Reactive/Reactive.md

 	}
 }
 ```
+> [!NOTE]
+> Make sure to use a `CancellationToken` marked with the [`[EnumeratorCancellation]` attribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.enumeratorcancellationattribute).
+> This token will be flagged as cancelled when the last subscription of the feed is being removed.
+> Typically this will be when the `ViewModel` is being disposed.

 ### Create
 This gives you the ability to create a specialized _feed_ by dealing directly with _messages_.